The Smart Utility Enterprise 2011-2015: IT Systems Architecture, Cyber Security and Market Forecast

 - Develop thought leadership and strategic direction to build and cement strategic industry relationships with utilities implementing smart grid

-- Train client service staff on smart grid enterprise architecture
+- Train customer service staff on smart grid enterprise architecture

 - Inform and improve your smart grid technology roadmap planning services